Free forever · No card · No trial

 How to switch from Square Invoices to Menutize.

 Most contractors are sending their first Menutize invoice inside half an hour.
-Here’s exactly how.
+Here’s exactly how — and how to do it without any gap in getting paid.

 1. 1